VintageWatchstraps Logo

 What is the difference between a double-bottom case and a dome case?

-English watch cases with two backs - a jointed (hinged) outer back that can be opened and an inner back that is fixed to the middle part of the case and cannot be opened - are called double-bottom cases.
+Watch cases with two backs, a jointed (hinged) outer back that can be opened and an inner back that is fixed to the middle part of the case and cannot be opened, such as the case of an English lever watch, are called double-bottom cases.
+The movement is fixed to such a case with a bolt and joint.

-Although from the following it is clear that at least some parts of the English watch trade regarded a “dome case” as one with an outer and inner back which both open, the term “dome” was also used for the fixed inner bottom of an English double bottom case, which can be confusing.
+Although it is clear that the English watch trade regarded a ‘dome case’ as one with an outer and inner back which both open, the term ‘dome’ was also used for the fixed inner bottom of an English double bottom case, particularly in the context of hallmarking, which can be confusing.

 In the Horological Journal of April 1894 are the questions for the 1893 City and Guilds Institute examinations in watch and clock making, to which Mr T D Wright of the BHI added such answers as appeared likely to satisfy the Examiner.
 One of Mr Wright's answers clarifies the difference between a double-bottom and a dome case.